Guidelines for Creating Useful PCB Schematic Symbols

-The schematic symbols that you use to represent the components are at the heart of your schematic design.
+The PCB schematic symbols that you use to represent the components are at the heart of your schematic design.
 The quality of the symbol and how it is arranged can be one of the most critical factors influencing your schematic’s readability.
-A poor quality schematic symbol will lead to an unreadable schematic sheet that is difficult to understand.
+Poor quality PCB schematic symbols will lead to an unreadable schematic sheet that is difficult to understand.
 I created the largest open-source library for Altium Designer over five years ago, initially as a way to clean up and re-organize my personal mess of library components.
-Since then, I’ve tried my best to figure out what makes a schematic symbol more readable and how it should be arranged to make everyone’s schematic clear and easily understood.
+Since then, I’ve tried my best to figure out what makes PCB schematic symbols more readable and how it should be arranged to make everyone’s schematic clear and easily understood.

 Before you even start working on the symbol, you generally need to think about file management.
 However, if you’re placing your components into Altium 365, this is taken care of for you by the platform.
 This thankfully means it’s not something you need to put any thought into.

 If you’re not using Altium 365, you should think carefully about your folder structure and file usage for your SchLibs (and PcbLibs).
 It can be very convenient to dump all your PCB schematic symbols into a single file.
 However, this makes version control a bit of a nightmare.
 Most version control systems cannot diff a schematic library file, making it very hard to track changes to a file.
 This is especially true if you use a distributed version control system, such as Git, that may have multiple users committing changes simultaneously.